menu

 Demographics

-The per capita income in Port Sulphur in 2022 was $18,261, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $73,044 for a family of four.
+The per capita income in Port Sulphur in 2022 was $20,927, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $83,708 for a family of four.
 However, Port Sulphur contains both very wealthy and poor people as well.

 Port Sulphur is an extremely ethnically-diverse town.
 The people who call Port Sulphur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Sulphur residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Port Sulphur include French, Italian, Acadian/Cajun, German, and Haitian.
+Important ancestries of people in Port Sulphur include French, German, Italian, Acadian/Cajun, and Irish.

 The most common language spoken in Port Sulphur is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and Mon-Khmer (Cambodian).

 Notable & Unique Neighborhood Characteristics